Benchmarks

 How does your chiro practice compare?
 Key metrics cited to specialty association data and cross-checked against Sorso client engagements.

-Benchmarks are published industry ranges and Sorso-observed ranges from our client engagements.
+Benchmarks reflect published industry ranges from specialty associations and MGMA.
 They are directional, not prescriptive — use them as a starting point for diagnosis, not a target.

 Data reflects 2024 reporting cycles where available, with 2023 data used when a newer survey has not yet been published.